 How To Prepare Terracotta Pots For Painting

-Whether used or new, ensure your pots are COMPLETELY dry before starting to paint them.
-Terracotta clay planters really soak up the moisture, so it may take awhile.
-I let mine dry overnight, but you may find it takes a day or two for yours to dry.
+- Ensure they are dry – After washing them, you should make sure the pots are COMPLETELY dry before painting them.
+Terracotta clay soaks up moisture, so it may take a day or two for them to dry.
 You can set them in the sun to help speed up the process.

 Do You Need To Seal Terracotta Pots Before Painting?

-How To Paint Terracotta Pots With Acrylic Paint
+How To Paint Terracotta Pots Step By Step

 - Assorted acrylic paint colors